 In most cities, recycling is still considered an essential service.
 This means you can continue to recycle your cartons — as well as other recyclable items — as you spend more time at home.
 While the COVID-19 response has impacted waste and recycling services in some areas, we encourage you to continue recycling as usual unless you are told otherwise.
 THANK YOU to all the people working hard to continue to bring these essential recycling services to residents across the country.

-If recycling services are suspended in your area or if cartons are not accepted in your local recycling program, we encourage you to mail your recycled cartons to the addresses listed here.
+If recycling services are suspended in your area or if cartons are not accepted in your local recycling program, Package N’Go encourage you to mail your recycled cartons to the addresses listed here.
 (This is also a great way to support the United States Postal Service during a time of need.)